 For the description of how eIDAS TPP Certificates can be obtained, please refer to the requirements of EBA-RTS, ETSI TS 119 495 V1.2.1 (2018-11) technical specification and the list of qualified trust service providers according to the eIDAS regulation.

-In order to use finAPI Access services, a client who is a fully licensed TPP must have at least one global QWAC and/or QSeal certificate.
-These certificates are required in order to access PSD2 APIs of ASPSPs (XS2A).
-Each Certificate (QWAC or QSeal) consists of a Private key, Certificate itself, a passphrase (optional) and validity from/until dates.
+To use finAPI Access services, a client who is a fully licensed TPP must have at least one global QWAC and/or QSeal certificate.
+These certificates are required to access PSD2 APIs of ASPSPs (XS2A).
+Each Certificate (QWAC or QSeal) consists of a Private key, Certificate itself, a passphrase (optional), and validity from/until dates.

-Some banks may also require a set of Bank API specific Client Credentials to authenticate a TPP.
-Each set of Client Credentials includes at least one of the following attributes: Сlient Id, Сlient Secret, API key.
+Some banks may also require a set of Bank API-specific Client Credentials to authenticate a TPP.
+Each set of Client Credentials includes at least one of the following attributes: Сlient Id, Сlient Secret, and API key.
 Additionally, validity from/until dates can be provided.

-Licensed TPPs can store their own TPP Certificates/Client Credentials in finAPI Access in order to have quick and secure access to XS2A of ASPSPs. finAPI Access allows clients to easily manage their TPP certificates/client credentials for multiple ASPSPs: edit, delete, view existing and upload new TPP Certificates/Client Credentials.
+Licensed TPPs can store their own TPP Certificates/Client Credentials in finAPI Access to have quick and secure access to XS2A of ASPSPs. finAPI Access allows clients to easily manage their TPP certificates/client credentials for multiple ASPSPs: edit, delete, view existing, and upload new TPP Certificates/Client Credentials.